Factor of iid's through stochastic domination: Introduction

 For a given graph $G$, consider an iid labelling of its vertices by uniform $[0,1]$ random variables.
 A factor of iid process on $G$ is a new labelling of the graph where the label of each vertex can be encoded from the iid labels in its neighborhood, and the same coding rule is used for every vertex.
 We will give a formal definition later.
 For example, the Ising model on $\Z^d$ with all-plus boundary conditions is always a factor of iid \cite{A}, but with wired boundary conditions it is a factor of iid only if there is a unique Gibbs measure.
 See the Introduction of \cite{ARS} for a list of factor of iid models and references.
 Among the benefits of factor of iid constructions are that they go through when taking local limits of graphs, hence they are well suited for sofic approximation.
 From the algorithmic point of view, factor of iid constructions can be viewed as simple models of computing with parallel processors, a natural distributed algorithm.
 As we will see, a hierarchical categorization of random processes has been introduced, based on whether they are factors of iid with further restrictions (the coding using a fixed bounded neighborhood, using a random but bounded neighborhood...).

-For a while it has been folklore that the Wired Uniform Spanning Forest of a transient graph can be attained as a factor of iid, using the the cycle-popping procedure to generate it, which is also underlying ``Wilson's algorithm rooted at infinity'' (\cite{BLPS}, \cite{LT}).
-A proof of full detail and references can be found in \cite{ARS}.
-However, the cycle popping algorithm would not stabilize in a limit when the graph is recurrent, and the question of whether the uniform spanning forest on an infinite recurrent $G$ is a factor of iid remained open.
-See Question 6.1 in \cite{ARS}.
+The Wired Uniform Spanning Forest (WUSF) of a transient graph can be attained as a factor of iid: it follows from \cite{BLPS} that the cycle-popping procedure, which is also underlying ``Wilson's algorithm rooted at infinity'', defines a factor map from an iid labelling to the WUSF.
+The question of whether the uniform spanning tree on an infinite recurrent $G$ is a factor of iid remained open, apart from the case of Cayley graphs \cite{LT}; see Question 6.1 in \cite{ARS}.
 Other examples where the study of USF on recurrent graphs have shown to be more difficult than on transient ones include the question of their one-endedness, where this was the last unresolved case one until recently \cite{EH}.

 Note that on a recurrent, or more generally, an invariantly amenable graph, the free and the wired Uniform Spanning Forest are the same.
 To indicate this equality, but keep in mind that we are dealing with infinite graphs, we will denote it by USF for such graphs, even though the USF always has a unique component on recurrent graphs.